Rights group: Myanmar army deserters confirmed atrocities

-More than 700,000 Rohingya Muslims have fled Myanmar to neighboring Bangladesh since August 2017 to escape what Myanmar’s military called a clearance campaign following an attack by a Rohingya insurgent group in Rakhine state.
+More than 700,000 Rohingya have fled Myanmar to neighboring Bangladesh since August 2017 to escape what Myanmar’s military called a clearance campaign following an attack by a Rohingya insurgent group in Rakhine state.
 Myanmar’s government has denied accusations that security forces committed mass rapes and killings and burned thousands of homes.

 The group Fortify Rights, which focuses on Myanmar, said the two army privates fled the country last month and are believed to be in the custody of the International Criminal Court in the Netherlands, which is examining the violence against the Rohingya.
 Asked about the two soldiers, an ICC spokesman said Tuesday that “We have no new persons under arrest.”